 Neelam first attended Middlesex University in 2008 as a BSc psychology student.
 After successfully completing her BSc degree, she went on to enrol for a Masters course, and graduated with an MSc in Health Psychology and simultaneously began her post as Graduate Teaching Assistant (GTA) in September 2012.
-Neelam is currently an Associate Lecturer and alongside this post, Neelam is currently undertaking a PhD.
+Neelam is currently an Associate Lecturer and alongside this post she is working towards completing a PhD.

 Learning & Teaching Interests

 Co-module leader for the following foundation year Psychology modules:

 Biological and Cognitive Psychology